It’s strong. It holds paint well. It provides dimensional variety to structures.

 Its visual likeability is heightened when the tubing is curved into a gentle, elegant arch.

-Producing that arch, though, is not easy.
-Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.
+Producing that arch, though, is not simple.
+Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a complete set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
 It’s a hollow section, remember.
-The right equipment, directed by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while staying flat or square.
+The correct equipment, focused by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while staying flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling knowledge applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Milwaukee County.
+Our rectangular tube bending and rolling expertise extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Milwaukee County.

 How?
-Max Weiss Company employs a proprietary mandrel bender system to maintain the tube’s integrity.
+Max Weiss Company involves a proprietary mandrel bender system to maintain the tube’s integrity.
 It’s a piece of equipment you won’t find at any other metal bender.
-Less scrap equates to less cost … and more value for you.
+Less scrap adds up to less cost … and more value for you.

 |Oak Creek||Oakwood||River Hills|